FusionCache/docs/docs/objects.md

 }
 ```

-Now the James Smith lives in Paris - because the updated `Address` OID is linked to the `Person` object for James Smith.
+Now James Smith lives in Paris - because the updated `Address` OID is linked to the `Person` object for James Smith.